On the big quantum cohomology of coadjoint varieties: Introduction

 With this notation we can formulate the following. \begin{theorem} Let $\rG$ be a simple algebraic group not of type $\rA_n$ and let $X^\coadj$ be the corresponding coadjoint variety.
+Then we have: \begin{enumerate} \item All points of $\Spec \QH(X^\coadj)$ different from the point \eqref{eq:origin} are reduced.

-Then $\Spec \QH(X^\coadj)$ has a unique non-reduced point and the localisation of $\QH(X^\coadj)$ at this point is isomorphic to the Jacobian ring of a simple hypersurface singularity of Dynkin type $\rTs(\rG)$.
-The non-reduced point is supported in the locus $h = \delta_1 = \delta_k = 0$, where $h$, $\delta_1$ and $\delta_k$ are the classes appearing in Theorem \ref{theorem:introduction-uniform-presentation-for-QH}. \end{theorem}
+\item The localisation of $\QH(X^\coadj)$ at the point \eqref{eq:origin} is isomorphic to the Jacobian ring of a simple hypersurface singularity of Dynkin type $\rTs(\rG)$. \end{enumerate} In particular, since the Jacobian ring of an $\rA_1$-singularity is just the ground field $K$, the small quantum cohomology $\QH(X^\coadj)$ is semisimple if and only if the group $\rG$ is of Dynkin type $\rB_n$ or $\rG_2$. \end{theorem}

 In type $\rD_n$ this is a consequence of Proposition \ref{prop:decomp-A-B} and Lemma \ref{lemma:description-fat-point-type-D}.
 In types $\rE_6, \rE_7, \rE_8, \rF_4$ this is proved in Lemmas \ref{lemma:description-fat-point-E6}, \ref{lemma:description-fat-point-E7}, \ref{lemma:description-fat-point-E8} and \ref{lemma:description-fat-point-F4} respectively.
 In type $\rC_n$ this is \cite[Proposition 4.3]{CMMPS}.
 In types $\rB_n, \rG_2$ this is known by \cite{Beauville, ChMaPe}.